core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    * REQ does not include an OSCORE Option.

-     If the endpoint does not have an application to handle REQ, it MUST stop processing the request and MAY respond with a 4.00 (Bad Request) error response to (the previous hop towards) the origin client.
+     If the endpoint does not have an application to handle REQ, it MUST stop processing the request and MAY respond with a 4.04 (Not Found) error response to (the previous hop towards) the origin client.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

      Otherwise, the endpoint delivers REQ to the application.